haur576/k-Union-Closed-Sets-Conjecture/README.md

 ### Linear Programming Calculations for ``Further analysis on the second frequency of union-closed set families''

-This repository contains the Linear Program calculations, scripts, and results accompanying the paper [Further analysis on the second frequency of union-closed set families]()
+This repository contains the Linear Program scripts, and results accompanying the paper [Further analysis on the second frequency of union-closed set families]()

 #### How to Use